Leslie Howard: Film career

-In 1920 Howard suggested to his friend Adrian Brunel that they form a film production company.
+In 1920, Howard suggested to his friend Adrian Brunel that they form a film production company.
 After Howard's initial suggestion of calling it British Comedy Films Ltd., the two eventually settled on the name Minerva Films Ltd. The company's board of directors consisted of Howard, Brunel, C. Aubrey Smith, Nigel Playfair and A. A. Milne.
 One of the company's investors was H. G. Wells.
-Although the films produced by Minerva—which were written by A. A. Milne—were well received by critics, the company was only offered £200 apiece for films that cost it £1,000 to produce, and Minerva Films was short-lived.
+Although the films produced by Minerva—which were written by A. A. Milne—were well received by critics, the company was only offered £200 per film, even though it cost £1,000 to produce, and Minerva Films was short-lived.

 Early films include four written by A. A. Milne, including The Bump, starring C. Aubrey Smith; Twice Two; Five Pounds Reward; and Bookworms, the latter two starring Howard.
 Some of these films survive in the archives of the British Film Institute.

 In British and Hollywood productions, Howard often played stiff upper-lipped Englishmen.
 He appeared in the film version of Outward Bound (1930), though in a different role from the one he portrayed on Broadway.
 He had second billing under Norma Shearer in A Free Soul (1931), which also featured Lionel Barrymore and future Gone With the Wind rival Clark Gable eight years prior to their Civil War masterpiece.
 He starred in the film version of Berkeley Square (1933), for which he was nominated for an Academy Award for Best Actor.
 He played the title role in The Scarlet Pimpernel (1934), which is often considered the definitive portrayal.